 I am interested in the intersection between computer vision and machine learning with a focus on holistic visual scene understanding.
 In particular, I am interested in analyzing and modeling people in our complex visual scenes.

 I am studying Aerospace Engineering (M.Sc) at the University of Stuttgart with specialization on control and system engineering and information technology.
 I am also very interested in the implementation of new technologies such as neural networks, which are mainly used for drones.
+Currently I am working as a student assistant within Robot Perception Group.
+My tasks include developing outdoor flight capabilities for a quadrocopter using on-board state estimation, supporting in maintaining other copters and performing experiments.

 I am leading the Robot Perception Group at the Perceiving Systems Department.
 We have developed MPC-based formation-control methods to jointly perceive moving people from multiple flying robots, each equipped with a monocular camera.
 Real robot experimental results have not only validated our approach but have set a strong foundation for future research direction in this context.
 For further information, please visit my group page.